EmilianoBruni/fastify-knex-api/README.md

 The generated validation and serialization is compatible with other plugins like [@fastify/swagger](https://github.com/fastify/fastify-swagger) and [@fastify/swagger-ui](https://github.com/fastify/fastify-swagger-ui) for automatically serving OpenAPI v2/v3 schemas

-### Example of a generated validation and serializazion schema
+### Example of an auto-generated validation and serializazion schema

-As an example, if you have an authors table like this
+As an example, in MySQL, if you have an authors table like this

 ```sql
 `id` int(11) NOT NULL AUTO_INCREMENT,